neomantic-zz/chibi-libsoc/README.md

 ## FFI Rational

-Managing the gpios on the sysfs are relatively straightforward: an app simply needs to echo strings to the correct files.
+Managing the gpios via linux's (3.8+) the sysfs is relatively
+straightforward: one needs to echo simply echo the correct strings to the correct files.
 This is a task easily done in plain-ole-scheme, rather than using libsoc.
-Indeed, the so file that `chibi-ffi` produces is substantial larger in bytes-size than simple scheme code.
+Indeed, the shared object file that `chibi-ffi` generates is substantially larger in byte-size than simple scheme code.

-An alternate motivation guide this project.
-The purpose was to learn and understand the limitations chibi-scheme's FFI interface.
+However, an alternate motivation guided this project.
+The purpose was to learn and understand the limitations of chibi-scheme's FFI interface.
 While relatively simple, it's FFI requires a stub file, and compiliation.
 Additionally it does not support function pointers.
 (Had it, this library would have included other bindings to libsoc functions.)